PithyCrumpet/aciThings/README.md

 # aciThings
-Tools for interacting with Cisco's ACI
+Pyhton things for messing with the Cisco ACI API